 Through a random selection, some members may be chosen to purchase shares during an IPO.

 Robinhood’s Cash Management feature lets people earn on uninvested cash in a brokerage account.
-Robinhood offers better than average APY, meaning you get the best bang for your buck.
+Robinhood also offers a much better APY than traditional banks, meaning you get the best bang for your buck.

 Robinhood is insured by the Federal Deposit Insurance Corporation that backs up and secures Robinhood cash management accounts up to $1.25 million.